keyboardio/Kaleidoscope/docs/plugins/Leader.md

 ### `.dictionary`

 > Set this property to the dictionary `Leader` should use.
 The dictionary is an
-> array of `kaleidoscope::Leader::dictionary_t` elements.
+> array of `kaleidoscope::plugin::Leader::dictionary_t` elements.
 Each element is made
 > up of two elements, the first being a list of keys, the second an action to
 > perform when the sequence is found.i
 >